 Ultimately, you might face several months in jail whether you have been found to be in criminal or civil contempt of court.
 Our New York Divorce and contempt filing specialists can design bulletproof strategies to protect your freedom and civil rights.

 What to Do If You Are Facing Contempt of Court

 The penalties for contempt of court can be severe.
-If you are facing contempt of court, you must appear in court at the designated time, and it is crucial that you employ an experienced attorney to represent you at the proceeding.
+If you are facing contempt of court, you must appear in court at the designated time, and it is crucial that you employ an experienced attorney to represent you in the proceeding.

+Bear in mind that failing to appear for your contempt of court hearing can further complicate your legal situation.
 Once you receive notice of a motion for contempt, you can attempt to mitigate the consequences by immediately complying with the order in question and doing everything the court previously directed you to do.